Orkut: what happened, sources, and modern alternatives

 Orkut was Google's early social network, remembered for communities, scraps, testimonials, profile browsing, and especially strong adoption in Brazil and India.

-Use Google, Wikipedia, TechCrunch, Ars Technica, and Commons before lower-authority nostalgia references.
+Google, Wikipedia, TechCrunch, Ars Technica, and Commons should carry the factual load here.

 Google launches Orkut as an early social-networking service.